v-imv/apple-landing-page/README.md

 # Apple Website Landing Page

-A vanilla HTML & CSS recreation of the Apple Landing Page on Desktop.
+A HTML & CSS recreation of the Apple Landing Page on Desktop.

 ## Purpose Of This Project